 Most of such programs base (more or less) their algorithms on Ebbinghaus forgetting curve (side note: it has been replicated many times in the last 50 years)

-The curve presents decline of memory retention in time, or if you look at it from the different perspective, it demonstrates the critical moments when the repetition of the given information should occur.
+The curve presents the decline of memory retention in time, or if you look at it from a different perspective, it demonstrates the critical moments when the repetition of the given information should occur.

-There are actually a lot of other variables which come into play:
+There are a lot of other variables which come into play:

 - the difficulty of the learned material

 - physiological factors: stress and sleep (among others)

 - the size of the material

 And many others.
 Still, SRS programs give you the unparalleled upper hand in language learning!